Quackenbush Law Firm Experienced Divorce Legal Counsel

 You settle at mediation with a signed Mediation Settlement Agreement.
 Then, your lawyer drafts a completely incomprehensible and convoluted Final Decree of Divorce that isn’t even close to the terms of the MSA.
 He sends this to your spouse’s crooked lawyer and, of course, your spouse’s crooked lawyer sends an equally incomprehensible and convoluted version of their Final Decree of Divorce to your lawyer.

 Each version arrives and the crooks then email and call each other 20-30 times haggling over terms of each draft of the Final Decree.
 Two, three, maybe four months pass as each crook comes up with excuses for not setting the case for the final hearing.
 The ostensible excuse will be that they are still working out the very complex terms of the MSA.
 Bullshit!
 If drafted properly, the MSA has all of the terms.
 99.999% of the Final Decree of Divorce is the boilerplate language required by statute.

 Each crooked lawyer then sends their client a final outrageous bill for post mediation work and refuses to finalize your divorce until paid or a Promissory Note is executed.
 Thieves!
 Plain and simple, thieves.
 There is only one way to avoid this final “end game fraud.”
 Don’t agree to an hourly rate, to begin with!
 Or, force your lawyer to agree to a post-meditation cap on fees.

 To summarize, if you follow these tips, you have at least a fighting chance of not getting screwed by your own divorce lawyer:

-9. do not allow your lawyer to delay the post-mediation final hearing.
+- do not allow your lawyer to delay the post-meditation final hearing.

 If you found this article helpful, please leave my law firm a favorable Google review.
-Also, feel free to forward this article to whomever you think may find if interesting or helpful.
+Also, feel free to forward this article to whomever you think may find it interesting or helpful.